Plasmo: Analysis of episodes

 The sled in the second episode Blast Off! has Rosebud on the bumper, referencing Citizen Kane.
 Lawrence describes the moral of Blast off! as "go for your dreams, even when others scoff!".
-He explained that he designed the Duorvin as a vertical spacecraft in order to "break the stereotype".
+He explained that he designed the Duorvin as a vertical spacecraft to "break the stereotype".
 However he concedes that this is most probably due to the fact that they "don't fit TV screen ratio".
 He explains Plasmo's unique reaction to the ghosts in Space Ghosts! thus: "Much fear is conditioned into us.
 As Plasmo lacks this conditioning, he doesn't respond to the ghosts in the usual way."
 He said that he never thought the [A]BC (Lawrence wrote BBC) would let them "get away with...Brucho flashing his naked bottom at Coredor", and added that the piece of animation was animated by Sharon Parker.
 He explains the moral of Big Dam comes from the fact that "Plasmo's innocent and creative mind allows him to come up with solutions to gigantic problems yet using simple means."
 He explains that the theme of Nice to be Nice is that "the WAY we say something, or emphasize words, can make all the difference to its interpretation by the listener."
 He points out that Plasmo and the Golden Robot is "the first time we see the true bonding between the [four main] characters as they each stand up to an external threat".
 He did write an episode to explain "HOW Plasmo acquired the Megalon Engine" featured in this episode, but explained that it would have been "too expensive to shoot on [their] tiny budget".